Aleppo: Syrian government makes big gains

 Failed attempts at peace

-The international community has tried and failed to hammer out a ceasefire for the city, which appears on the brink of falling back into regime control.
+The international community has failed to broker a ceasefire for the city, which appears on the brink of falling back into regime control.

 The government controls western Aleppo and its troops have made significant territorial gains in the east since its forces entered the enclave by ground on November 27, backed by continual airstrikes.
-The government has now taken more than three quarters of the area.
+The government has now taken more than three-quarters of the area.

-Rebel groups held eastern Aleppo for more than four years following the Arab Spring uprising, and a Syrian regime siege on the area had essentially cut it off from the outside world, sparking a humanitarian crisis there.
+Rebel groups held eastern Aleppo for more than four years after the Arab Spring uprising, and a Syrian regime siege on the area had essentially cut it off from the outside world, sparking a humanitarian crisis there.

 Now civilians are fleeing by the tens of thousands as the relentless airstrikes leave little hope of survival.